Yonko-Kunal/Portfolio-React/README.md

 A modern, responsive personal portfolio website built with React.
 Showcases your skills, projects, and contact information in a visually appealing and interactive way.

 ## ✨ Features
-- Responsive design for desktop, tablet, and mobile
+- Responsive design for desktop and mobile
 - Animated hero section
 - About Me with skills and achievements
 - Project portfolio with images